maxwshen/iap-cidl/README.md

 * Lopez-paz, D., & Sch, B. (2015).
 Towards a Learning Theory of Cause-Effect Inference.
 Proceedings of the 32nd International Conference on Machine Learning.

+* Incomplete, will be expanded at a later time.